 How Do I Know If I Need Residential Rehab?

 It can be difficult to choose a treatment program for many people seeking drug or alcohol treatment.
 They may be afraid of having to live in a facility rather than at home.
-However, oftentimes it is ideal to break from a normal or familiar environment and take advantage of rehab for veterans.
+However, oftentimes it is ideal to break from a normal or familiar environment and take advantage of rehab for Veterans and First Responders.
 It helps to support their recovery by keeping temptations at bay.
 Secondly, it supports a commitment to recovery by having access to treatments that help reduce withdrawal and cravings.

 - Any drug or alcohol use occurred for an extended period of time.